ITC-CRIB/fairly/docs/tutorials/jupyterlab.rst

 A personal token is a way in which data repositories identify a user.
 We need to register a personal token for creating datasets in the repository and uploading files to an specific account.

 1. Sign in to Zenodo.
-2. On the top-right corner click on drop-down arrow, then :guilabel:`Applicaitons`.
+2. On the top-right corner click on drop-down arrow, then :guilabel:`Applications`.
 3. On the section :guilabel:`Personal access tokens`, click the :guilabel:`New token` button.
-4. Enter a name for your token, for example: :code:`workshop`
+4. Enter a name for your token, for example: :code:`tutorial`
 5. For scopes, check all three boxes, and click :guilabel:`Create`
 6. Copy the token (list of characters in red) to somewhere secure. **You will only see the token once.**
 7. Under :guilabel:`Scopes`, check all three boxes once more.
 Then click :guilabel:`Save`